 On the menu?
 Blanched garden greens served with Bwosai’s homemade nam phrik, a spicy northern Thai dip made with hot chili peppers, garlic, and eggplant…

 …a bright stir-fry of freshly-picked crucifers and pork…

-…and gaeng keh, a traditional northern Thai curry with pork, vegetables, and flower petals.
+…and gaeng keh, a traditional Thai curry with pork, vegetables, and flower petals.

-After whipping out her mortar and pestle, Bwosai made the curry by forming a paste with garlic, shallots, chili peppers, shrimp paste, and fermented fish.
+After whipping out her mortar and pestle, Bwosai prepared the curry by forming a paste with garlic, shallots, chili peppers, shrimp paste, and fermented fish.

 Next, she sautéed the aromatics in oil…